UEABIO/physalia-R-course-2023/book/_main.md

 # Reading files with `readr`

+Make sure for these exercises you are starting with a **clean session**

 ## Cleaning column names

 Reading a CSV file often requires some data cleaning.
 For example, let's say I want to import data and convert all column names to `snake_case`.